Is that a…?

 It is therefore very likely that some of them one day, waiting under the shelter of the covered walkway, saw an outstandingly big rat and couldn’t refrain themselves from carving its image on the column, without forgetting to date the year of such an incredible sight: MDCXXXXIIII, 1644.

-If it is just a funny story, it’s right to remember how rats have always been a problem for Venice, as the carriers of terrible diseases, the worst of which, the Black Plague, had killed over 50.000 Venetians only 14 years before, in 1630.
+If it is just a funny story, it’s right to remember how rats have always been a problem for Venice, as the carriers of terrible diseases.
+Only 14 years before, in 1630, one more outbreak of bubonic plague, which began almost 300 years before with the infamous Black Plague, had killed over 50.000 Venetians in a matter of months!
 Interesting enough, this was also the reason why, since the link between rats and diseases had been understood, Venice had always welcomed and loved stray cats, and used to host many… until 15 years ago, when they suddenly started to disappear.
 But that is another mystery of Venice.

 Find this location, on the map